75% Pakistanis have never read a book outside their syllabus – Gallup

-The absence of book session being arranged by government-run organizations (National Book Foundation etc.) is another reason as per Professor Khadim.
+The absence of book sessions being arranged by government-run organizations (National Book Foundation etc.) is another reason as per Professor Khadim.
 He thinks that such sessions can help provoke a habit of reading books.
-He also suggested the students and teachers to arrange study circles so more and more students will get interested in reading.
+He also suggested the students and teachers arrange study circles so more and more students will get interested in reading.

 What are your thoughts on this?
 Share with us in the comments bar below.